mvanthoor/rustic-book/src/board_representation/zobrist_hashing.md

 >**Sidenote** This version still uses the 65 en-passant square keys, but
 >for the overall implementation this makes no difference.

-Then I fill up each of the arrays with random numbers.
-For example, for the square/piece/side part, I use this code:
+Then we fill up each of the arrays with random numbers.
+For example, for the square/piece/side part, Rustic uses this code:

 ```rust,ignore
 zobrist_randoms.rnd_pieces.iter_mut().for_each(|side| {